Category Archives: Missouri

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically checked, or an item that is being separated, will require a study to situate the new corners as well as whole lot lines in Missouri, which need to be permanently marked so they will certainly never become lost.
+Land that has actually never ever been specifically surveyed, or an item that is being separated, will need a study to situate the new edges as well as lot lines in Missouri, which need to be completely noted so they will certainly never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.